-Like all vaccines, the MenB vaccine can cause side effects, but studies suggest they are generally mild and do not last long.
+Like all vaccines, the MenB vaccine can cause side effects, but studies suggest they're generally mild and do not last long.

 Almost 8,000 people, including more than 5,000 babies and toddlers, have had the MenB vaccine during clinical trials to test its safety.

-Since the vaccine was licensed, almost 2 million doses have been given, with no safety concerns identified.
+Since the vaccine was licensed in 2015, almost 5 million doses have been given to children in the UK.

-Babies given the MenB vaccine alongside their other routine vaccinations at 8 and 16 weeks are likely to develop fever within 24 hours of vaccination.
+Babies given the MenB vaccine alongside their other routine vaccinations at 8 and 16 weeks are likely to develop a high temperature within 24 hours of vaccination.

-It's important to give your baby liquid paracetamol following vaccination to reduce the risk of fever.
-Your nurse will give you more information about paracetamol at your vaccination appointment.
+It's important to give your baby liquid paracetamol following vaccination to reduce this risk.
+Your nurse will advise you about using children's paracetamol at your vaccination appointment.

 Meningitis B is a killer

-There are 12 known groups of meningococcal bacteria, and group B (MenB) is responsible for about 90% of meningococcal infections in the UK.
+There are 12 known groups of meningococcal bacteria, and group B (MenB) is responsible for about 9 in every 10 meningococcal infections in the UK.